epsilon42/hatchet/README.md

 ![](screenshot.png)

-This project is the result of a coding test for a job application.
+An interface for a property listing web app created in React.

-A JSON file with the property details (mock API response), and a basic wireframe were provided.
-The task was to code an app that could search and filter by the different criteria in the API response.
+Uses a JSON file with the property details as a mock API response.

 Live demo: https://epsilon42.github.io/hatchet/